ndsev/zswag/README.md

 The CLI offers the following options

 ```
-usage: Zserio OpenApi YAML Generator [-h] -s service-identifier
+Usage: Zserio OpenApi YAML Generator
+  -s service-identifier -i zserio-or-python-path
-                                     [-p pythonpath-entry]
+  [-p top-level-package]
-                                     [-c openapi-tag-expression [openapi-tag-exp
-ression ...]]
+  [-c tags [tags ...]]
-                                     [-d zserio-sources] [-o OUTPUT]
+  [-o output]

 optional arguments:
+  -h, --help

-  -h, --help            show this help message and exit
+        Show this help message and exit.

   -s service-identifier, --service service-identifier

-        Service class Python identifier.
-Remember that
-        your service identifier is preceded by an `api`
-        python module, and succeeded by `.Service`.
+        Fully qualified zserio service identifier.

         Example:
-            -s my.package.api.ServiceClass.Service
+            -s my.package.ServiceClass

-  -p pythonpath-entry, --path pythonpath-entry
+  -i zserio-or-python-path, --input zserio-or-python-path

+        Can be either ...
+        (A) Path to a zserio .zs file.
-        Path to *parent* directory of zserio Python package.
+        (B) Path to parent dir of a zserio Python package.
-        Only needed if zserio Python package is not in the
-        Python environment.

-        Example:
+        Examples:
+            -i path/to/schema/main.zs         (A)
+            -i path/to/python/package/parent  (B)

+  -p top-level-package, --package top-level-package

+        When -i specifies a zs file (Option A), indicate
+        that a top-level zserio package name should be used.

+        Examples:
-            -p path/to/python/package/parent
+            -p zserio_pkg_name

-  -c openapi-tag-expression, --config openapi-tag-expression
+  -c tags [tags ...], --config tags [tags ...]

         Configuration tags for a specific or all methods.
         The argument syntax follows this pattern: